ARTICLE XI. VOTING PROCEDURES

 - Debaters must have a ballot count record of 7-3, 8-2, or 9-1.

 - Debaters must be in the top number of entries, where that number is three times the number of remaining entries CFL can send to CHSSA State in that event.

-c.
-Competitors will be ranked according to the following criteria in the following order: 1) total ballots won 2) high/low adjusted speaker points 3) second high/low speaker points, 4) opponent seed.
+3) Competitors shall be ranked according to the following criteria in the following order:

-- The number of elimination rounds is to be determined by the number of entries that meet both requirements outlined in 8b.
+- The number of elimination rounds is to be determined by the number of entries that meet both requirements outlined in G.2.

 - If the number of eligible debaters is less than the number of remaining entries to CHSSA State, the tournament will bye all of those debaters to CHSSA State.
 The remaining slots will be determined by 1 elimination round pairing debaters with records lower than 7-3 until the total number of competitors is twice the remaining spots to CHSSA State.

 - If the number of eligible entries is exactly equal to the number of remaining slots, there will be no elimination round and those entries shall receive auto-byes to CHSSA State.